Spouse-ly (Vendor View)

 I re-designed the vendor dashboard so that the vendor's pending items front and center and have the widgets be totally customizable based on the vendor's priorities.

-I improved the organization and hierarchy of the Profile Manager, so vendors could more easily input their information, keep track of their progress, and select specific sections they want to edit.
+The organization and hierarchy of the Profile Manager was improved, so vendors could more easily input their information, keep track of their progress, and select specific sections they want to edit.

 One major point of confusion in the Profile Manager was how to review and update their vendor subscription.
 In order to solve this, I added methods to view plan details, upgrade, and cancellation.